Here are my findings from my Whole 30, what I learned and what I’m going to do about it.

 What did I eat?
 Lots of meats, fish, eggs, nuts, vegetables, and fruits.

 The diet, if you want to call it that, is considered “a nutrititional reset”, a chance to give your body a break from foods that might not agree with you.
 By eliminating most of the usual suspects of inflammation and food intolerance, you get a chance to see what “normal” is.
 During the reintroduction phase at the end of 30 days, you can find out if something really doesn’t agree with you.

 I initially tried this program to see if I could troubleshoot my recurrent hip and leg pain.
+I read the book It Starts with Food (that’s an affiliate link*, by the way) and then set forth trying to reduce my pain or at least determine the cause.
 Many folks who’ve done a Whole 30 have seen remarkable results when they eliminated the foods that were causing them trouble.

 My 30 days ended a little over a week ago.
 Here’s what I learned:

 1. Paleo is not so very weird.

 The Whole30 is a very strict paleo diet.
 Previously, I didn’t know much about paleo and just assumed it was weird.
 Eating along these guidelines, mainly animal protein, fruits, nuts, and vegetables, I found plenty of meals that were super satisfying — and not all that different from some of my favorite regular, run-of-the-mill meals.